opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 ## Sponsorship opportunities

 Showcase your brand and connect with the OpenSearch community by becoming a sponsor.
 Various sponsorship packages are available to suit different goals and budgets.
-[Learn more](https://events.linuxfoundation.org/opensearchcon-europe/sponsor/).
+Learn more [here](https://events.linuxfoundation.org/opensearchcon-europe/sponsor/).

 ## Stay Updated